ameli/imate/docs/ComputeTraceOfInverse.rst

 where here :math:`\phi_j` is the :math:`j`:sup:`th` singular value of :math:`\mathbf{B}`.
 Also, :math:`\tau_{j1}` denotes the first entry of the :math:`j`:sup:`th` right singular vector of :math:`\mathbf{B}` (see Algorithm 2 of [Ubaru-2017]_).

 In this module, by setting :attr:`UseLanczosTridiagonalization` to ``True``, the Lanczos tri-diagonalization method is applied.
-Whereas if this parameter is set to ``False``, the Golub-Kahn-Lancos bi-diagonalization is used.
+Whereas if this parameter is set to ``False``, the Golub-Kahn-Lanczos bi-diagonalization is used.

 The Golub-Kahn bi-diagonalization method is suitable for non-symmetric matrices.
 For the symmetric matrices, the Lanczos tri-diagonalization is preferred.